gaoxin492/gaoxin492.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a second-year Master's student in Applied Mathematics at Fudan University.
-My research focuses on artificial intelligence and machine learning, with particular emphasis on probability distribution modeling, generative models, multimodal and multi-view representation learning, as well as the attack and defense of foundation models. **I am planning to apply for a PhD program for Fall 2026, with a primary research interest in the security of foundation models—specifically their vulnerabilities and countermeasures.**
+I am currently a second-year Master’s student in Applied Mathematics at Fudan University.
+My research focuses on artificial intelligence and machine learning, with particular emphasis on probability distribution modeling, generative models (especially diffusion models), as well as the multimodal representation learning. **I will apply for a PhD in Fall 2026 and seek advisors and collaborators with a mathematics background who share an interest in AI.
+I believe mathematics is the key to solving fundamental AI challenges.**

-I aim to engage in work that is either theoretically deep or simple and effective in practical applications.
-Feel free to reach out if you'd like to learn more about my work, chat, or explore potential collaborations.
+Feel free to reach out if you’d like to learn more about my work, chat, or explore potential collaborations.

 # 🔥 News